Costa-Gavras: Accolades

 Costa-Gavras's debut film, Compartiment Tueurs, won National Board of Review Award for Best Foreign Language Film and was nominated for the Edgar Award for Best Screenplay in 1967.

 The film Z was the first film to be nominated for both the Best Picture and Best Foreign Language Film.
 It won the latter, as well as the Jury Prize at the Cannes Film Festival, and the Golden Globe Award for Best Foreign Film.
 Z was also the first foreign-language film to win the Best Film award from the New York Film Critics Circle.
 Gavras won the Best Director award as well.

-Costa-Gavras has received an honorary doctorate from the Film School of the Aristotle University in 2013.
+Costa-Gavras received an honorary doctorate from the Film School of the Aristotle University in 2013.

 He was interviewed extensively by The Times cultural correspondent Melinda Camber Porter and was featured prominently in her book Through Parisian Eyes: Reflections on Contemporary French Arts and Culture (1993, Da Capo Press).

 Costa-Gavras received the Magritte Honorary Award in 2013.
 He was the first filmmaker to receive the Catalonia International Prize (2017).

 Personal life

-His daughter Julie Gavras and his sons Romain Gavras and Alexandre Gavras are also filmmakers.
-He is the first cousin of filmmaker Penelope Spheeris and musicians Jimmie Spheeris and Chris Spheeris.
-He is a distant relative of actor Jordan Gavaris.
+His wife Michèle Ray-Gavras is a film producer and journalist, and his daughter Julie Gavras and his sons Romain Gavras and Alexandre Gavras are also directors.
+He is the first cousin of Penelope Spheeris, Jimmie Spheeris and Chris Spheeris.

 In 2009, Costa-Gavras signed a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.
+He argued that "the crime could not be considered rape because the teenage girl was 13 years old but looked 25".